Let me tell you a story about how my commitment to brand authenticity was tested.

 Since being an entrepreneur in this world means trying something, seeing what works, and then iterating, fast decision making is absolutely key to moving forward.

-Which of these tips resonates most for you?
+Which of these tips about brand authenticity resonates most for you?
 Share in the comments below.

 Also — as you may have guessed — Fuck Yes Fridays are back.
 Sign up for my mailing list to get my updates in your inbox!